HELP!

 Compatible with residues of all existing coating types.

-For the finest above the waterline hull coating (white only) I would recommend our LPU 100 - a two-part linear polyester urethane (compare to Awlgrip) over a primed surface.
+For the finest above the waterline hull coating (white only) I would recommend our LPU WHITE - a two-part linear polyester urethane (compare to Awlgrip) over a primed surface.
 For more information about epoxies and urethanes see our Chemistry of Epoxies/Urethanes page.
 For more info about LPU 100 - CLICK HERE.
-We now also sell LPU 100 in clear.
-One idea is to paint the hull in whatever color enamel or latex and then topcoat with the clear and durable LPU 100 clear.
-The LPU 100 will go on fine, but I have no data or feedback as to how long such a system would last.
+AVAIL IN WHITE ONLY.

 Aluminum Hulls